-From the result obtained from the research study it indicates that the study area support diversity and abundance of bird life.
+The result obtained from the research study indicates that the study area supports the diversity and abundance of birdlife.
 A total of 143 bird species belonging to 43 families and 18 orders were recorded in the study area.
-The Unlogged compartment has 47% of bird species which is the highest in the study area, Logged compartment has 31% and farmland has 22% bird species which is the lowest in the study area (Figure 2).
-A total of 1131 individual bird species were recorded in the study area, Farmland has the highest individual bird species (496) while, Unlogged compartment has the lowest 274 individual bird species in the study area (Figure 3).
-The result of the family composition indicates that cuculidae has the highest number of bird species, klass cuckoo and Dusky Long-Tailed and Jacobin Cuckoo have highest frequency of occurrence during the period of study (Figure 4).
-The result of the diversity index indicates that it was higher in the unlogged compartment (4.406) than the rest other two compartment than the compartments Logged (3.341) and Farmland 2.962) Table 1.
-A total of 117 tree species were enumerated in the study area, Ficus exasperata had the highest DBH, while, Ceiba pentandra has the highest mean height.
+The Unlogged compartment has 47% of bird species, which is the highest in the study area, the logged compartment has 31%, and the Farmland has 22% bird species, which is the lowest in the study area (Figure 2).
+A total of 1131 individual bird species were recorded in the study area, and Farmland has the highest individual bird species (496) while Unlogged compartment has the lowest 274 individual bird species in the study area (Figure 3).
+The family composition result indicates that cuculidae has the highest number of bird species, klass cuckoo, and Dusky Long-Tailed and Jacobin Cuckoo have the highest frequency of occurrence during the study (Figure 4).
+The result of the diversity index indicates that it was higher in the unlogged compartment (4.406) than the rest other two compartments than the compartments Logged (3.341) and Farmland 2.962) Table 1.
+A total of 117 tree species were enumerated in the study area, Ficus exasperata had the highest DBH, while Ceiba pentandra has the highest mean height.
 Alchornea oppositifolia has the highest frequency of occurrence in the study area (Table 2).
-The land use impact on the bird species in linear regression in shown in Figure 6.
-The result of the forest layers obtained shows that understory has the number of tree species (60), the middle layer 37 tree species and Tall emergent layer 11 Figure 7.
-The result of habitat specialization of bird species in the study area indicates that understory has 64 bird species, wetland 11, Grassland 14, Middle layer 37 and tall emergent 17 bird species Figure 8.
-Checklist of the bird species in the study area is shown in Table 3
+The land use impact on the bird species in linear regression is shown in Figure 6.
+The forest layers obtained show that the understory has the number of tree species (60), the middle layer 37 tree species, and Tall emergent layer 11 Figure 7.
+The result of bird species' habitat specialization in the study area indicates that understory has 64 bird species, wetland 11, Grassland 14, Middle layer 37, and tall emergent 17 bird